-Firstly, please download Dr.Fone toolkit for Android to your Windows pc and launch the program.
+- Step 1.
+Download Dr.Fone toolkit for Android to your Windows pc and launch the program.

-Then connect your Android phone to the computer using the USB cable.
+- Step 2.
+Connect your Android phone to the computer using the USB cable.
 Make sure you have enabled USB Debugging mode on your phone.
 The tool kit automatically pops up and asks you to confirm by tapping on "Erase All Data".

+- Step 3.
 Once again, it will ask you to confirm the process by typing "delete" on the selected box and sit back.

+- Step 4.
 After a few minutes, the data will be erased completely, and the toolkit will prompt you with the "Factory Reset" option.
 Choose this option, and you are all done.
 Now, your Android device is safe to be sold out.